base-org/pessimism/CONTRIBUTING.md

 contribution guidelines.
 Search the issues tracker to see if the issue you want to work on has already been reported or if someone is already working on it.
-If you find an existing issue that you would like to work on, request to be assigned to the issue.If you cannot find an existing issue that matches what you want to work on, create a new issue and wait for it to be assigned to you before starting work on it.
+If you find an existing issue that you would like to work on, request to be assigned to the issue.
+If you cannot find an existing issue that matches what you want to work on, create a new issue and wait for it to be assigned to you before starting work on it.